IndigoUnited/js-promtie/README.md

 `through(fn) -> Function`:
 Excecute `fn` while passing the resolved value or rejection through, regardless of the promise's resolved value or rejection.
-The promise fulfillment value is passed through and the rejection error as well.
-This is similar to the try/catch finally, meaning, regardless of the promise's end result, we execute this code. **Example:**
+When used on both the fulfillment and rejection handlers, this is similar to the try/catch finally, meaning, regardless of the promise's end result, we execute this code. **Example:**

 ```javascript
 import { through } from 'promtie';